openframeworks/ofBook/project_eva/chapter.md

 ![Exahle](images/camview_onsteles.jpg "Exhale")

+Surveillance, statistics, nuit blanche, ...

 The delicate LEDs also caused the most confusion, as participants mistook them to be the secret sensors triggering the interaction.

+After a few weeks running, reception seems pretty good.
+The installation seems successful in addressing several kinds of audience: kids, teens and parents.
+Some people just stop and watch others performing.
+We are gathering data to get objective analysis of the usage and behaviors.
+**[insert stats]**

+Curious to see how people (staff, visitors and passersby) will live with the piece over time.

+Even though snow gives the site a beautiful lunar feeling, we look forward to monitoring the usage over summer.